-Raihan is in his third year at the University of Florida and is majoring in Mathematics and Psychology.
+Raihan is in his fourth year at the University of Florida and is majoring in Mathematics and Psychology.
 Raihan has been interested in photographic and autobiographical memory and their influence on day-to-day functioning since he was in high school.
 In an effort to pursue this interest further, Raihan decided to get involved in the Life Story Lab.
 Outside of the lab, Raihan volunteers for Haven Hospice, where he spends time with terminally ill patients and their caregivers.
 In his free time, he enjoys reading, playing instruments, and spending time with friends.

-Krista Smith, Research Assistant
+Krista Smith, Research Assistant, Webmistress

-Hanna Akerlund, Research Assistant
+Hanna Akerland, Research Assistant

 Hanna is in her third year at the University of Florida, and majoring in Psychology and Spanish.
 Hanna’s research interests involve the ways in which autobiographical memory affects our sense of identity.
 In particular, how life events typically considered a crisis situation, might take a significantly different direction depending on factors such as personality traits and social expectations.
 As an international student from Finland, the opportunity to study abroad has shaped her curiosity about the ways in which cultural standards affect the stories people tell themselves about their own lives.
 When she is not in the lab, she enjoys long dinners in good company, sour patch, and pretty views.

 Cecilia Padron, Research Assistant